 The Airline Division of CUPE has only made gains when women came together with a just cause.
 Historically, through education and solidarity we have aligned ourselves strategically to change what was expected of us as Flight Attendants.
 We are now negotiating on Bargaining Tables with our employer and have a strong union with lobbyists who look after our needs on the political level.
 We have many Flight Attendant activists who stand beside other CUPE members on picket lines and rallys.

 Your local 4092 Women’s Committee answers first and foremost to the Local 4092 By-laws and the CUPE National Constitution.
-A report is submitted to your elected officers and relayed to the membership at local meetings.

 The solidarity and momentum we had in the past is still attainable.
 Your Women’s Committee needs your support in bringing back Pay Equity into our workforce.
 We lost our voice in bringing Pay Equity into our Collective Agreement during CCAA.
 Pay Equity is simply Equal Work For Equal Pay!
 Why have workers in other female dominated workplaces seen increases in pay which acknowledge the valuable work they do?

 Furthermore, we have we lost 3 paid Family Care Leave days.
 This has caused problems for our members who juggle childcare, flying and caring for aging family members.
 Women are mostly the ones who bear these responsibilties.
 Labour groups recommend that workers have access to 12 paid family care days a year and that workers should have the right to use sick time for family care related absences.

 Working women across Canada have been taking cutbacks when corporations and employers keep using times of incertainty to call for wage cuts.
 Your Women’s Committee’s viewpoint is that we have done our utmost to keep Air Canada alive.
 We have worn our uniform with pride even throughout CCAA and recession.
 We have even been awarded with top honours as Best Flight Attendants!